Joseph Pulitzer: Missouri State Representative

 Pulitzer at the age of 23.

 Pulitzer joined Schurz's Republican Party.
 On December 14, 1869, Pulitzer attended the Republican meeting at the St. Louis Turnhalle on Tenth Street, where party leaders needed a candidate to fill a vacancy in the state legislature.
 After their first choice refused, they settled on Pulitzer, nominating him unanimously, forgetting he was only 22, three years under the required age.
 However, his chief Democratic opponent was possibly ineligible because he had served in the Confederate army.
-Pulitzer had energy.
-He organized street meetings, called personally on the voters, and exhibited such sincerity along with his oddities that he had pumped a half-amused excitement into a campaign that was normally lethargic.
-He won 209–147.
+Pulitzer organized street meetings, called personally on the voters, and exhibited such sincerity along with his oddities that he had pumped a half-amused excitement into a campaign that was normally lethargic, subsequently winning 209–147.
 His age was not made an issue and he was seated as a state representative in Jefferson City at the session beginning January 5, 1870.
 During his time in Jefferson City, Pulitzer voted in favor of the adoption of the Fifteenth Amendment and led a crusade to reform the corrupt St. Louis County Court.

 His fight against the court angered Captain Edward Augustine, Superintendent of Registration for St. Louis County.
 Their rivalry became so heated that on the night of January 27, Augustine confronted Pulitzer at Schmidt's Hotel and called him a "damned liar."
 Pulitzer left the building, returned to his room, and retrieved a four-barreled pistol.
 He returned to the parlor and approached Augustine, renewing the argument.
 When Augustine advanced on Pulitzer, the young Representative aimed his pistol at the Captain's midriff.
 Augustine tackled Pulitzer, and the gun fired two shots, tearing through Augustine's knee and the hotel floor.
 Pulitzer suffered a head wound.
 Contemporary accounts conflict on whether Augustine was also armed.
 While in Jefferson City, Pulitzer also moved up one notch in the administration at the Westliche Post.
 He eventually became its managing editor, and obtained a proprietary interest.